cardene777/Central-Data-Hub/docs/CVCIP-1.md

 ### Integration with Name Service

-~~When a Name Service like ENS is created on the Cross Value Chain, we are also considering linking to that Name Service.~~ ~~We are trying to provide wider access, for example by enabling data to be retrieved in a way that is tied to a specific Name Service.~~
+~~When a Name Service like ENS is created on the Xenea, we are also considering linking to that Name Service.~~ ~~We are trying to provide wider access, for example by enabling data to be retrieved in a way that is tied to a specific Name Service.~~

 In conjunction with CDNs, addresses can be associated with human-identifiable names.